funkybob/django-nap/docs/tutorial/mapper.rst

 .. code-block:: python

-    class ItemMapper(datamapper.ModelDataMapper):
+    class ItemMapper(mapper.ModelMapper):
         class Meta:
             model = models.Item
             fields = '__all__'
             exclude = ['owner', 'list']

-        @datamapper.field
+        @mapper.field
         def owner_id(self):
             return self.owner_id

-We're now telling the DataMapper to include an owner_id field in the JSON representation of an Item, and to return the owner_id (which is the primary key of the owner field).
+We're now telling the Mapper to include an owner_id field in the JSON representation of an Item, and to return the owner_id (which is the primary key of the owner field).
 Lets also now add the set functionality for this field.
-This will tell the DataMapper how to take a JSON payload with an owner_id value and actually set the owner field on the model instance.
+This will tell the Mapper how to take a JSON payload with an owner_id value and actually set the owner field on the model instance.
 Again we'll use the built in decorators to perform this, we'll use the ``setter`` decorator to provide the set functionality.